 MIKE GAUGHAN: The reason we jumped on board this year was, quite frankly, we've been watching the interest rates.
 And we've been watching the potential for savings over the last couple of years.
 And this spring, we just saw a really great opportunity for the county to refinance all of our bond issues.
-And we ended up saving almost $1 million.
+And we ended up saving almost a million dollars.

 CORNISH: A million bucks?

-GAUGHAN: Well, we have some very concrete - pardon the pun - we have some very real projects that we're looking at over the next couple of years.
+GAUGHAN: Well, we have some very concrete - um, pardon the pun - we have some very real projects that we're looking at, over the next couple of years.
 We have the Emergency Radio Project, to basically redo all of our emergency radio systems.
-We also, have public works building that we are in the process of - our Public Works Department is split between two less than ideal locations.
-And because of the opportunity to finance at these rates, plus the opportunity to take advantage of some of the savings we have in construction and actual building costs, we're looking very seriously at those.
+We also have a public works building that we are in the process of - our Public Works Department is split between two less-than-ideal locations.
+And because of the opportunity to finance at these rates, plus the opportunity to take advantage of some of the savings we have in construction and in actual building costs, we're looking very seriously at those.

 CORNISH: After a successful first two years, Jaziri decided to open a second location.
 She sought a low-interest loan, something she kept hearing about.

-JAZIRI: I tried to apply for a couple of loans in back in November, December.
-I had a really, really, really hard time.
-It was very upsetting.
-And I've gotten a lot of no's from a couple of bigger banks where they have said that they have low interest rates for small businesses.
-However, they had some rules and regulations where you have to have three years in business.
-You have to have $250,000 revenue, which is not a small business in my eyes.
+JAZIRI: I tried to apply for a couple of loans in - back in November, December.
+I had a really, really, really hard time, and it was very upsetting.
+And I've gotten a lot of no's from a couple of bigger banks, where they have said that they have low interest rates for small businesses.
+However, they had some rules and regulations, where you have to have three years in business; you have to have $250,000 revenue - which is not a small business, in my eyes.

-CORNISH: So, five percent, was that the best you could get?
+CORNISH: So 5 percent, was that the best you could get?
 Were there lower ones that you didn't get?

 JAZIRI: There were lower ones that I was not able to get because of those rules and regulations that they had.
-And I know it's hard sometimes to find out if that business is legit and if they really can pay you back.
-But, at the same time, when you have a small business that is doing well for itself, then you should support it because we meet more jobs, we meet more businesses doing well.
-If I would get $50,000 today, I could open up another studio.
-I could create 10 other jobs.
+And I know it's hard, sometimes, to find out if that business is legit, and if they really can pay you back.
+But at the same time, when you have a small business that is doing well for itself, then you should support it because we need more jobs; we need more businesses doing well.
+If I would get $50,000 today, I could open up another studio; I could create 10 other jobs.
 It's that simple.

 CORNISH: Is there the demand for it, you feel?

-For what it's worth, the Federal Reserve has indicated it'll keep interest rates low for the foreseeable future.
-And this week it promised to take further action in the fall, if things don't get better.
-Transcript provided by NPR, Copyright National Public Radio.
+CORNISH: That's small-business owner Rania Jaziri.
+For what it's worth, the Federal Reserve has indicated it'll keep interest rates low, for the foreseeable future.
+And this week, it promised to take further action in the fall, if things don't get better.
+Transcript provided by NPR, Copyright NPR.